-The Democratic Party Is Suing Trump, Russia, & Wikileaks Over Alleged Conspiracy
+The Democratic Party Is Suing Trump & Russia Over The 2016 Election

 A federal investigation into alleged ties between President Donald Trump's campaign and Russian efforts to interfere in the 2016 election has yet to reach a conclusion.
 But that doesn't mean that the Democratic party will wait to take action.
 On Friday, April 20, The Washington Post reported that the Democratic party is suing the Trump campaign, Russia, and Wikileaks, alleging that all three conspired to damage former Democratic challenger Hillary Clinton.